ClimateImpactLab/dscim-facts-epa/README.md

     - For GMSL, these are `control_gmsl` and `pulse_gmsl`
     - For OHC, these are `control_ocean_heat_content` and `pulse_ocean_heat_content`
 2. Any combination of gases and pulse years can be supplied.
 SC-GHGs will then be runnable for those gases and pulse years.
 3. We expect `year` to be at minimum from 2000-2300.
-Climate inputs are made relative to 2001-2010 to be consistent with the damage functions.
+Climate inputs are automatically made relative to 2001-2010 in `dscim-facts-epa` to be consistent with the damage functions.
 4. The `runid` dimension corresponds to the FaIR parameters and RFF-SPs crosswalk specified for EPA's September 2022 draft technical report, "Report on the Social Cost of Greenhouse Gases: Estimates Incorporating Recent Scientific Advances".
 Thus, each runid is associated with an RFF-SP index and a climate parameter index.
 We expect 10000 `runids` from 1 to 10000

 ### GMST